greenm01/ec4x/docs/ec4x_specs.md

 ### 8\.1.4 Defense Protocol

-Regardless of diplomatic status, all fleets will defend solar systems under their House's control against any foreign incursions with maximum aggression.
+Regardless of diplomatic status, all units will defend home planets against any foreign incursions with maximum aggression.

 Fleets will retaliate against direct attacks regardless of diplomatic state, in accordance with ROE.